 American, World, and British Literature Courses

 Literature courses are written for high school level, each providing 34 weeks of study with daily lessons.
 For each course, there is a softcover student book and a teacher guide that comes as loose-leaf pages for you to insert into your own binder.
 Student books are printed in black and white and include some illustrations and graphic images.
+(All teacher and student books are also available in your choice of three ebook versions.)
 While these courses should work very well in traditional classroom settings (at Christian schools), they also allow students to complete most of their work through independent study.
 However, a parent or teacher needs to evaluate essays and grade tests, and most students would benefit from discussion of some of the readings and topics.
 Some of the weekly chapter tests require essays, and some even have discussion questions.

 These courses apply an analytical/critical-thinking approach to literature, for which some students might initially require more assistance than others.
 Students write at least one essay per week, and some students might need additional instruction in essay writing.
 The literature courses are challenging, although parents and teachers can adapt the courses significantly by using fewer or more of the essay writing assignments.